 Forschungsarbeiten auf dem Gebiete des Schweissens und Schneidens mittels Sauerstoff und Azetylen.
 Zehnte Folge.
 Herausgegeben im Auftrage des Deutschen Azetylenvereins von W. Rimarski.
-21 × 30 cm.
+21×30 cm.
 Pp. 104, illustrated.
 1935.
 Halle a.
-S. : Carl Marhold.
+S.: Carl Marhold.
 (R.M.
 4.)

 This tenth collection of research reports contains the following papers (printed in German), which have previously been abstracted: "Welding of Zine Sheet," by Hans A. Horn (Met.
 Abs., 1935, 2, 447); "Lead Welding by the Oxy-Acetylene Flame," by F. Schulze and J. Staebler (Met.
-Abs., 1935, 2, 363); "Researches on Jointing Aluminium to Other Metals," by H. Holler and - Maler (Met.
+Abs., 1935, 2, 363); "Researches on Jointing Aluminium to Other Metals," by H. Holler and - Maier (Met.
 Abs., 1935, 2, 447); and "X-Ray Examination of Gas-welded Copper Fireboxes," by W. Grimm (Met.
 Abs., 1935, 2, 111).
+In addition there are papers on forcous welding and on explosion risks in the use of acetylene

 In addition, there are papers on ferrous welding and on explosion risks in the use of acetylene.
-This volume, like its predecessors, is indispensable to all welders who have no access to the back numbers of Autogene Metallbearbeitung.-H. W. G. HIGNETT.
+This volume, like its predecessors, is indispensable to all welders who have no access to the back numbers of Autogene Metallbearbeitung.---II.
+W. G. HIGNETT.